vgopal02/CoffeeQuiz/README.md

 ### Code

--   [Arcode Code](https://youtu.be/6RcpEhI7BAw) : For hamburger navigation bar.
-Code has been modified to better fit my needs using only CSS and to create a hamburger menu which centered itself .
-Tutorial Found [Here](https://youtu.be/6RcpEhI7BAw)
+-   [Build a Quiz](https://www.jamesqquick.com/courses/build-a-quiz-app-with-html-css-and-javascript) : For the quiz and saving user highscores.
+Code has been modified to better fit my needs .
+Tutorial Found [Here](https://www.jamesqquick.com/courses/build-a-quiz-app-with-html-css-and-javascript)

 ### Content

--   All content has been written by the developer.
+-   Questions for the quiz have been inspired by [Espresso and Coffee Guide](espressocoffeeguide.com) and [Coffee Quiz](www.coffeeteaclub.co.uk)  .

 -   Colors for the site have been chosen based on color properties described [here](http://www.colour-affects.co.uk/psychological-properties-of-colours).
 The color green has been chosen based on the brand USP 'Balance' while supporting colors have been based on the combinations suggested by [colorcombos](https://www.colorcombos.com).